liamashby/go-database/README.md

 (Eventual) components:

-1. Optimising storage by adding indexesk
+1. Optimising storage by adding indexing
 2. Create an API layer
 3. Measure the performance of the database